84n4n4/artifact_detection/README_zenodo.md

 Data was mined from GitHub repositories of above linked projects.
 [RUN_github_issue_ticke_mining.py](githubMiner/RUN_github_issue_ticke_mining.py) reads the projects list and stores the json replies from GitHub API.
 [RUN_create_training_and_validation_sets.py](githubMiner/RUN_create_training_and_validation_sets.py) then consolidates the json API responses into Pandas DataFrames stored in [datasets](datasets), and performs the training / validation split of issue tickets.
-The original json dumps are not included due to size restraints, and duplication, as the required data is included as zipped csv's in [datasets](datasets).
+The original json dumps are not included due to their size, and duplication, as the required data is provided as zipped csv's in [datasets](datasets).

 # Acknowledgment